officialrajdeepsingh/awesome-nextjs/README.md

 List of NPM libraries that helps to build small and large-scale applications with next.js.
 I created a list based on my working experience.
 In this list, I used 80% of the package in my life as a frontend developer.
 In the future, I will discover more packages and mention them in the current list that helps to build nextjs or frontend developers more efficiently for everyone.

+## Contribute
+menation your favrate libaray and ex

 ##  Specfiy for Nextjs

 1. [Next SEO](https://www.npmjs.com/package/next-seo) : Next SEO is a plugin that helps manage the SEO in Next.js.